culinesia/culinesia/articles/indonesia-the-land-of-spices.md

-title: Indonesia The Land of Spices
+title: Indonesia the Land of Spices
 tags: [indonesia, food]
 image: http://gdurl.com/49Q6
 intro: Spices refer to the aromatic substances obtained from plants, used in drinks and as food additives to provide taste, smell, as a preservative and as an anti-bacterial agent.